-Loveless attributed her first opportunity to formalize her studies of allergy to a chance but fortuitous vacation encounter in 1935 with a London physician to the royal family.5 It was not his access to Buckingham Palace that proved consequential for Loveless but rather his acquaintance with Robert A. Cooke (AAI '20), a renowned allergist at the Asthma and Allergy Clinic at Roosevelt Hospital in New York City.
+Following a medical internship year at San Francisco General Hospital, Loveless remained in the city to open a private practice.
+She also worked part-time for the California Department of Public Health and as an assistant in medicine at Stanford Medical School.
+It was while holding one of the Stanford staff appointments in the allergy clinic at Children's Hospital during the early 1930s that Loveless first became interested in allergy research.4 opportunity to formalize her studies of allergy to a chance but fortuitous vacation encounter in 1935 with a London physician to the royal family.5 It was not his access to Buckingham Palace that proved consequential for Loveless but rather his acquaintance with Robert A. Cooke (AAI '20), a renowned allergist at the Asthma and Allergy Clinic at Roosevelt Hospital in New York City.
 Given Loveless's interest and experience in allergy, the physician wrote a personal letter of introduction to Cooke for her and suggested that she stop in New York before returning to the Bay Area.6